What Is Google‘s Helpful Content Update, and How Will It Affect Your Website?

 Keep in mind that the helpful content update is limited to Google‘s search results.
 It doesn’t affect Google Discover, Google News, or other surfaces.
 Google may expand the helpful content update to other surfaces in the future, but it currently only affects websites ranking in Google‘s search results.

-The Helpful Content Update Is a Signal, Not a Penalty
+This Update Is a Signal, Not a Penalty

 The helpful content update consists of a new signal, not a penalty.
 When Google visits your website, it will process your site’s content with this signal to determine whether it’s helpful or unhelpful to visitors.
 The helpful content update is a site-wide signal that can bring down your entire website’s search rankings if it has unhelpful content.